 With masses of attractive flowers, Impatiens plants and species are again a popular plant for hanging baskets and containers, they love dappled shade and make an excellent plant for a patio.

-- Choose a position in light shade or morning sun, afternoon shade.
+- 1 Location: Choose a spot with light shade or morning sun and afternoon shade.

-- Mulch around the plants to retain moisture.
+- 5 Mulch: Mulch around the base to retain soil moisture.

 Flowering period is long, from spring right through until the end of summer, longer in warmer climates.